GlenKPeterson/Paguro/README.md

 [Why Java?](https://github.com/GlenKPeterson/Paguro/wiki/Why-is-UncleJim-written-in-Java%3F)

 # Future Development Priorities (as of 2016-11-13)
-0. Xform.toMutableList() returns a java.util.List, but now that there's a MutableList class, that doesn't make sense any more.
+0. `Xform.toMutableList()` returns a java.util.List, but now that there's a MutableList class we should use instead.
+Similarly for other toMutable... methods.
 1. Implement an RRB-Tree (lacking O(log n) version of concat())
 2. Add reverseIterator() or similar to SortedUnmodIterable
 3. Transformable needs `first()` and `last()`, but maybe only on a SortedIterable.
 Otherwise, `any(Function1<Boolean>)`